Reading time: 7 minutes Understanding the mind-body connection can truly enhance your well-being.

 So, why does Western medicine separate mind and body?

-The model of health that splits health into two different aspects, mental and physical is called the biomedical model.
+The model of health that splits health into two different aspects, mental and physical, is called the biomedical model.
 It is often traced back to Descartes’ famous philosophical statement “cogito, ergo sum” (“I think, therefore I am”).
 He argued that the body and mind of a human are separate and distinct from one another.
+Even though we now know this to not be true, not enough has been done to improve people’s health literacy to the point that they can better help themselves to feel better.

 Just over 300 years later, in 1977, Engel ‘…argued that psychological and social factors influence biological functioning and play a role in health and illness.
 He proposed a new model that included biology, psychology and sociology (or social context), the BioPsychoSocial model.

 This more inclusive and integrated approach to health is gradually gaining recognition with an ever-strengthening evidence base.
 However, there is still resistance within mainstream Western medicine.
-Health care systems like the National Health Service (NHS) in the UK are designed in line with the biomedical model.
+Health care systems like the National Health Service (NHS) in the UK are designed in line with the biomedical model and although there is some acceptance of the mind-body connection within Western healthcare systems, it is not universal and rarely extends to the third dimension of social context.

-What the biopsychosocial model brings to the mind-body connection and the biomedical model
+What does the biopsychosocial model bring to the mind-body connection and the biomedical model?

 Crucially the social context is often missed in research, health care as well as in our own attempts to help ourselves.
 We don’t often think of factors like where we were born, education, race, gender etc affecting how we feel and our ability to practice good self care and help ourselves feel better.